 Quick Guide for Maryland Lawyers Handling District Court Claims

 This is a guide for lawyers handling Maryland District Court claims for $30,000 or less.
 It is also a good read for people who are trying to handle their own claims in Maryland District Court.
-If you are an injury victim who wants to understand how the Maryland District Court process works, you can click here for information about the district court process written for accident victims.
+If you are an injury victim who wants to understand how the Maryland Circuit Court process works, we also have information about how the Circuit Court process works for accident victims.

 The District Court has original jurisdiction over civil matters where the damages claimed are $30,000 or less.
 Md.
 Code Ann.
-Cts.&Jud.
+Cts.& Jud.
 Proc. (“CJP”) § 4-401.
 Although the District Court lacks the extensive formal discovery process available in Circuit Court, it is important not to allow this perceived lack of formality to diminish our trial preparation and presentation to the District Court bench.
-Although the damages claimed may be smaller than those of other matters, these cases are important to our clients, and we owe them our best efforts when presenting their claims.
+Although the damages claimed may be small, these cases are important to our clients.
+Lawyers owe these clients our best efforts when presenting their claims.

-This article will presenttrial practice tips designed to maximize the recovery to our clients and increase the level of professionalism of the District Court bar.
+This article offers trial practice tips designed to maximize the financial recovery for our clients and, not for nothing, to increase the level of professionalism of the District Court bar.
 I am sure many of us have had the excruciating experience of sitting through a District Court trial conducted by a lawyer who is unprepared or unfamiliar with District Court practice.
 This diminishes both the professional reputation of counsel and the potential recovery to his or her client.
 The practice tips contained below are designed to foster an effective, organized, and professional trial practice in the District Court of Maryland.

 - Small Claims